LappleApple/awesome-leading-and-managing/Tools-to-Define-Your-Leadership-Style.md

 - [Brainstorm Communication Expectations Worksheet](https://docs.google.com/document/d/1Fd-rkENsKyxOvlU00IUIHnsJnS5_B7krEE1GVdAwwnI/edit#) - by Lara Hogan.
 Takeaway: a template for setting communication expectations between you and reports.

+- [How to Be a Manager](https://getweeklyupdate.com/manager-guide) - by Greg Skloot.
+Takeaway: a step-by-step guide, covering major facets of the role.

 - [Manager Readme](https://managerreadme.com/) - by Oren Ellenbogen.
 Takeaway: "One of the hardest parts of becoming a great leader is developing self-awareness.
 Writing your Readme can be your outlet, then, share it with your team."

 - [Manual of Me](https://manualofme.co/) - by Leapers.co.
 Takeaway: "Sort of like a user manual for a person, the Manual of Me is a handy guide for others to help them get the best from you at work."